Top 10 JavaScript Array Methods Every Web Developer Must Know

 9. sort( )

 The sort( ) array method does exactly what its name says.
-It is a common method in JavaScript that developers should use to sort the array elements.
-Once all the elements are sorted, it will return the new array.
+It is a standard method in JavaScript that developers should use to sort the array elements.
+Once all the elements are sorted, the new array will be returned.

 By default, the sorting of elements is done in ascending order.
-The function can be executed for both numerical and alphabetical values of the elements.
+The function can be executed for the elements' numerical and alphabetical values.
 The syntax for the sort( ) method looks like this:

 arr.sort([compareFunction])